Fluoride and prevention of cavities

 For infants and toddlers aged 6 months through 3 years:

-- It does not need to be a “baby” or "kids" toothpaste.
-Any fluoride toothpaste will do, but I like natural options like Tom’s of Maine "Clean and Gentle" with fluoride (be careful to see that there is fluoride in the toothpaste, some are fluoride-free).
+It does not need to be a “baby” or "kids" toothpaste.
+Any fluoride toothpaste will do, but we like natural options like Tom’s of Maine "Clean and Gentle" with fluoride (be careful to see that there is fluoride in the toothpaste, some are fluoride-free).

 For older children:

-- See your dentist twice yearly and ask for fluoride varnish applications.
+See your dentist twice yearly and ask for fluoride varnish applications.
 These are safe, effective topical fluoride applications that go directly onto the teeth.
-My favorite pediatric dental clinic is Sprout Pediatric Dentistry.

 What if your dentist has a problem with the topical approach?